Are you an adviser? Go to Unbiased Pro

 Find an accountant

-What taxes does my business pay?
+What taxes does a small business pay in the UK?

-The tax you pay depends on your business structure.
 If you are a sole trader or a partnership, then you’ll mainly pay income tax, with which you should be familiar if you’ve ever been employed.

 However, if your business is a limited company then the arrangement is a little more complicated.